-The permission would be subject to the condition, as prescribed in column 3 of the table, that the maximum permitted level or amount of this enzyme that may be present in the food must be consistent with GMP.
+The permission to use the enzyme as a processing aid in the manufacture and/or processing of beer would be subject to the existing condition that the maximum permitted level or amount of this enzyme that may be present in the food must be consistent with GMP.

-If approved, the draft variation would permit the proposed use of α -Arabinofuranosidase (EC 3.2.1.55) sourced from Trichoderma reesei containing the α -arabinofuranosidase gene from Talaromyces pinophilus as a processing aid in accordance with the Code.
+If approved, the draft variation would permit the proposed use of the enzyme, α -glucosidase (EC 3.2.1.20) sourced from Trichoderma reesei containing the α -glucosidase gene from Aspergillus niger, as a processing aid in the manufacture and/or processing of beer in accordance with the Code.